stvt/gitea-runner-images/README.md

 ## Image build process

 Images are built from `gitea/runner-images:*`.
-An then the root CA certificate is injected.
+And then the root CA certificate is injected.

-As of 2024-09 only "default" type of image is built.
+As of 2024-09 only "default" and "slim" types of images are built.

-Maybe "slim" and "full" are added in the future.
+Maybe "full" is added in the future.